 As mentioned above, reported birth expectations for women of childbearing age provide another measure to help assess trends in birth rates.
-NCHS conducts the National Survey of Family Growth (NSFG) to gather information about men and women aged 15-44+.
-Prior to the 1982 survey, NCHS only asked married women about birth expectations.
+NCHS conducts the National Survey of Family Growth (NSFG) to gather information about men5 and women aged 15-44+.6 Prior to the 1982 survey, NCHS only asked married women about past and future expected births.
 However, beginning with the 1982 survey, NCHS asked all women about past and future expected births.
 As shown in chart 1.5, past and future expected births in recent survey waves are all above 2.00.
 The consistency of recent birth expectations above 2.00 strongly suggests that the recent very low levels of the TFR will not be permanent.

-&lt;sup>8 Men were not surveyed until the 2002 survey.
+5 Men were not surveyed until the 2002 survey.

-&lt;sup>9 For surveys prior to the 2015-17 survey, persons are aged 15-44 at the time of the sampling but may have had their 45th birthday by the interview date.
+6 For surveys prior to the 2015-17 survey, persons are aged 15-44 at the time of the sampling but may have had their 45th birthday by the interview date.
 Starting with the 2015-17 survey, interviewers surveyed men and women aged 15-49, with some attaining age 50 by the interview date.